Quantum classification of the MNIST dataset with Slow Feature Analysis: The quantum classifier

-Overall, putting the orders of all parameters together, we get that the rough estimate of the running time of the quantum classifier's training and testing part is of the order of $10^7$.
-Again, we are not arguing that this is the precise number of steps of the quantum algorithm, but these estimates, and more importantly the behaviour of the parameters as the dimension increases, give further evidence that the quantum classifier can be more efficient that a classical classifier, whose running time is of the order of $10^{13}$ for the same input dimension.
-Moreover, the fact that all parameters that appear in the running time of the quantum classifier seem to increase very slowly (or not at all) as we increase the number and dimension of the data points leads us to believe that one could still have an efficient quantum classifier with much higher number and dimension of points, thus eventually providing much higher classification accuracy.
+\paragraph*{Running time estimation.} The asymptotic running time of the quantum classifier is given by the running time of the QSFA times a factor $K/\eta^2$ (or $K/\eta$ with amplitude amplification) that comes from the QFD.
+For the MNIST dataset, we estimated the value of the parameters that affects the runtime of the quantum classifier's (training and testing part together).
+For instance, we measured the condition number of the matrices used in the quantum linear algebra operations.
+We also estimated the tolerable error in $\epsilon, \delta, \theta, $ and $\eta$, such that the generalization error is comparable to classical algorithms.
+This has been possible by perturbing the model with some kind of noise, as described in the Supplemental Material.
+Overall, putting the orders of all parameters together, the estimated asymptotic running time is of the order of $10^7$.
+Again, this is just an estimate of the steps of the quantum algorithm.
+More importantly, the behaviour of the parameters as the dimension increases, give further evidence that the quantum classifier can be more efficient that a classical classifier, whose running time is of the order of $10^{13}$ for the same input dimension.
+Moreover, the fact that all parameters that appear in the running time of the quantum classifier seem to increase very slowly (or not at all) as we increase the number and dimension of the data points, leads us to believe that one could still have an efficient quantum classifier with much higher number and dimension of points, thus eventually providing much higher classification accuracy.